 - Dadeland Mall

-I had not been to Miami in years and I was not sure what my friends wanted to see or liked to do.
-Shopping the Top Miami Malls was on their list but I wanted to visit Miami since I recently went to Cuba.
-I thought it would be fun to tag along and get some great food, like tostone burgers and see the sights of Little Havana as well, while we were in Miami.
+I had not been to Miami in years, and I was not sure what my friends wanted to see or liked to do.
+Shopping in the Top Miami Malls was on their list, but I wanted to visit Miami since I recently went to Cuba.
+I thought it would be fun to tag along and get some great food, like tostone burgers, and see the sights of Little Havana as well, while we were in Miami.

 Table of Contents